corinz/M8/README.md

 3. A working GraphQL API with an Apollo client

 ![screenshot](./docs/screenshot.png)
 ## Goals
 1. A good looking, fast, keyboard driven UI for front-line Kubernets admins
 2. Ability to issue resource queries *across* clusters

 ## Getting Started
 1. Install requirements below
-2. Run `make` or `make run-with-deps` if it's your first time
+2. Headless Mode: run `make` or `make run-with-deps` if it's your first time
-3. Navigate to http://localhost:8080/sandbox to interact with the GraphQL API via Apollo
+3. Desktop Mode: run `wails dev` and follow the prompts.
+See below for more details
-4. Or run `wails dev` and follow the prompts.
-See below
+4. Navigate to http://localhost:8080/sandbox to interact with the GraphQL API via Apollo

 ## Requirements for dev
 1. Go